Where to Stay on Kauai: A Lodging Guide

 Koloa Landing Resort at Po’ipu (Upper Mid-range) – check price

 Beautifully furnished rooms and villas are nestled among four beautiful pools, waterfalls, and palms.
 The resort features an onsite restaurant as well.
-Located within a 10-minute walk of the Poipu Shopping Village
+Located within a 10-minute walk of the Poipu Shopping Village.

 Sheraton Kauai Resort (Mid-range) – check price